The Bottom Line

 - Briefly discusses alternatives such as sailboat cruises, expedition cruises, and coastal cruises

 Mr. Ward does an excellent job of pointing out the pros and cons of cruise ships of all sizes, ages, and price ranges.
 Mr. Ward also reminds travelers that there is no perfect cruise ship or cruise line.
-People enjoy different activities and destinations and expect different amenities, and this guide will help them find the right cruise ship for the things that are important to them.
+People enjoy different activities and destinations and expect different amenities.
+This guide will help them find the right cruise ship for the things that are important to them.

-The rest of the book rate 295 ocean-going cruise ships.
-The point system used to evaluate the ships provide an excellent basis for comparing ships and cruise lines.
+The rest of the book rates 300 ocean-going cruise ships.
+The point system used to evaluate the ships provides an excellent basis for comparing ships and cruise lines.
 The only small downside is that "sister" ships for the same cruise line often have the same rating and almost identical narratives.
-Those of us who have sailed on sister ships know that these ships are not always identical.
-However, this book is still one of my favorite resources for learning about ships and comparing features that are important for travelers.
+Those who have sailed on sister ships know that these ships are not always identical.
+However, this book is still a great resource for learning about ships and comparing features that are important for travelers.

 Like everything else, the more you spend, the more you get.
-All of the Berlitz Guide highest-rated ships are small or boutique ships operated by luxury cruise lines Hapag-Lloyd, Silversea, SeaDream, Seabourn, Sea Cloud, and Regent Seven Seas.
+Several of these 35 Berlitz Guide 4-stars-plus or better ships are small or boutique ships operated by luxury cruise lines Hapag-Lloyd, Silversea, SeaDream, Seabourn, Sea Cloud, and Regent Seven Seas.
 In the mid-size ship category, Viking, Oceania, Crystal, and Nippon Yusen Kaisha Cruises had the highest rated ships.
 Mein Schiff, Cunard, Genting, and MSC had the highest rated large resort ships (2501-6500 passengers).